Best Sites to Find a No Fee NYC Apartment in 2023

 If they put a fake listing on their site, a lot of people will flood their office to rent an apartment they can't actually offer, wasting the office's time.

-To a broker, this sounds like a business opportunity, but to a real building owner, this just ties up their leasing office from doing their normal job, like processing applications.
+To a broker, this may sound like a business opportunity, but to a real building owner, this just ties up their leasing office from doing their normal job, like processing applications.

-Sometimes, building owners may not update a listing or an apartment may have rented within the last 24 hours (listings are updated daily), so once in a while you can find an apartment which is no longer available, but it's not common.
+Sometimes, building owners may not update a listing or an apartment may have rented within the last 24 hours (listings are updated daily), so once in a while you may hear back that an apartment has rented.
+But it's not a bait-and-switch broker scam.

 So you'll save time, in addition to thousands of dollars in broker fees, on RENT BETTA.